Inald/Frogger-Refactoring-2019/README.md

 1) Moving into the end that has already been activated - frogger is no longer allowed.
-2) speed of logs or turtles to speed up and have the frogger not slip off the log with the new speed
+2) speed of logs or turtles to speed up and have the frogger not slip off the log with the new speed.
 ~~~~

 ### Other refactorings